 A minimoon is an abbreviated version of the traditional far-flung honeymoon—not quite as long, perhaps closer to home, a bit less expensive but equally relaxing and enjoyable.

-Lindsay Schwimer, a consumer travel expert at Hopper offers a few helpful hacks for those in the planning stages of a minimoon.
+Lindsay Schwimer, senior communications manager at Hopper offers a few helpful hacks for those in the planning stages of a minimoon.
 "Sunday and Monday night stays are the cheapest check-in days," she says.
 "Checking in on these days could save you around $30 per night on your minimoon."

 Meet the Expert